 Since this time in my life, I have traveled to various places around the world- from the Hill Tribes of Mindanao, Philippines to the beautiful landscapes of Oman where jellyfish light your way from the mainland to lesser-known islands.
 I again had the opportunity to live and work abroad, which led me to move to the United Arab Emirates in 2017 where I lived for about 3 years.

 As I began to learn more about other cultures- their food history and habits that may positively impact a healthy lifestyle- I felt that this was the common sense factor that was missing from many textbook standardized recommendations and from what was often displayed in the media.
-I decided to reach out to other nutrition professionals around the globe, primarily but not all dietitians, and discovered that there are food culture customs that we (Americans) can learn from and vice-versa.
+I decided to reach out to other nutrition professionals around the world, primarily but not all dietitians, and discovered that there are cultural customs that may have a positive impact on health and well-being that we (Americans) can learn from and vice-versa.

-Unfortunately, in my recent travels I have seen a “westernization” sweep across the world, and we are now witnessing nutrition-related diseases arise in parts of the world that were once known for their healthy diets.
+Unfortunately, in my recent travels, I have seen a “westernization” sweep across the world, and we are now witnessing nutrition-related diseases arise in parts of the world that were once known for their healthy diets.

-As an American dietitian it is a personal and professional mission of mine to stop this spread and help preserve traditional diets that are getting lost in a gamble of Big Food money, lack of information and education, and misrepresentation in the media.
+As an American dietitian, it is a personal and professional mission of mine to stop this spread and help preserve traditional diets that are getting lost in a gamble of Big Food money, lack of information and education, and misrepresentation in the media.

-We cannot be naive to this matter, however.
-In some parts of the world a woman who gives her child soda to drink may have nothing to do with her education level, but more to do with the fact that a can of soda is safer to drink than a glass of water due to contamination in the area in which she resides.
-In any problem in life it is important to find the root cause, and that root cause may have many branches.
+We cannot be naive about this matter, however.
+In some parts of the world, a woman who gives her child soda to drink may have nothing to do with her education level, but more to do with the fact that a can of soda is safer to drink than a glass of water due to contamination in the area in which she resides.
+In any problem in life, it is important to find the root cause, and that root cause may have many branches.
 To quote an old physics professor, “you don’t have to be a genius, you just have to be curious.”